brandonlacoste9-tech/comets-studio/README.md

-# v0 clone
+# Comet Studio

-> **⚠️ Developer Preview**: This SDK is currently in beta and is subject to change.
+> **⚠️ Developer Preview**: This project is currently in beta and is subject to change.
 Use in production at your own risk.

 <p align="center">
     <img src="./screenshot.png" alt="v0 Clone Screenshot" width="800" />